 Each retailer can apply with only one of these platforms, and must not have an existing account with the chosen platform.
 The SME will receive a one-time 90 per cent subsidy on qualifying costs for fees charged, capped at S$9,000.

 This package would be the closest to a dedicated Singapore digital marketing grant.
-However, it is only available till 31 Dec 2020.

 Learn how to apply for the E-Commerce Booster Package HERE.